FAForever/wiki-pages/teams/matchmaker-team/jargon/cliff.md

 The slope is defined by a [Lua source file](https://github.com/FAForever/fa/blob/develop/lua/footprints.lua).
 The maximum slope can be different for units of different sizes.
 In practice however, the maximum slope is always set to 0.75 for a 1x1 block of terrain.

 Terrain types also influence the navigation of units when the field `Blocking` is set to `true`.
 Terrain types are also defined by a [Lua source file](https://github.com/FAForever/fa/blob/develop/lua/TerrainTypes.lua).

-## Misconceptions

-The official FAF editor used to give an incorrect estimation as to what parts of the terrain would be inaccessible due to steep terrain.
-This was fixed however since 2023 with []().

-Bombers used to miss occasionally, but this is fixed in [] and [].